LTEX-DEV/auroracoin-node-2019/docs/upgrade.md

 rpcpassword=<password>
 ```

 **Important**: Once changes have been made you'll also need to add the `reindex=1` option **only for the first startup** to regenerate the indexes.
-Once this is complete you should be able to remove the `digibyte-node.db` directory with the old indexes.
+Once this is complete you should be able to remove the `auroracoin-node.db` directory with the old indexes.

 ### API and Service Changes
-- Many API methods that were a part of the `db` and `address` services are now a part of the `digibyted` service.
-Please see [DigiByte Service Docs](services/digibyted.md) for more details.
+- Many API methods that were a part of the `db` and `address` services are now a part of the `auroracoind` service.
+Please see [Auroracoin Service Docs](services/auroracoind.md) for more details.
 - The `db` and `address` services are deprecated, most of the functionality still exists.
-Any services that were extending indexes with the `db` service, will need to manage chain state itself, or build the indexes within `digibyted`.
+Any services that were extending indexes with the `db` service, will need to manage chain state itself, or build the indexes within `auroracoind`.